thomasjv799/Mask-RCNN-on-Rick-Morty/Readme.md

 # Mask R-CNN for Object Detection and Segmentation

-This is an implementation of Mask R-CNN on Rick and Morty Cartoon Character.
+This is an implementation of Mask R-CNN on Rick and Morty Cartoon Character

 # Getting Started
 1.Dataset:Collect the Rick and Morty character pictures.
 I got a lot of images from Kaggle.
 Refer this https://www.kaggle.com/yoongtran/rick-and-morty-characters to download the dataset